mardix/Simplate/README.md

 Simplate (Simple Template) is a simple PHP template engine that allows the separation of PHP code and HTML.

-Simplate consists of only class that contains the necessary methods to add templates, assign variables and iterate over an array or list of object.
+Simplate consists of only one class that contains the necessary methods to add templates, assign variables and iterate over an array or list of object.

 I created Simplate for my own project, but decided to share with everyone.